Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Research demonstrates that co-parenting helps children develop stronger self-esteem and have fewer trust issues as adults.
 They also improve their problem-solving abilities.

-Children who see their parents cooperating and co-parenting are more likely to learn how to handle difficulties on their own.
+Children who see their parents cooperating and co-parenting are more likely to learn how to handle difficulties independently.

 Disadvantages of Co-parenting